-Table 2-1 gives completeness statistics for all measured variables for the six years considered in this analysis.
-Except for Year 2 at the Landfill monitoring site, the percent data capture exceeded 90% within each site-year for PM10, and averaged over 97% over all years.
-Because the Sayre Fire shut down the Landfill monitoring site data collection effort from November 15, 2008, through January 8, 2009, data capture rates were lower for Year 2.
-Note that the values in this table are based on valid hourly averages and may differ slightly from percentages based on 1-minute or 5-minute data, which are presented in the quarterly reports.
+Table 2-1 shows completeness statistics for all measured variables for the seven years considered in this analysis.
+Except for Year 2 at the Landfill monitoring site, the percent data capture exceeded 90% in each site-year for PM{10} and averaged more than 97% over all years.
+Because the Sayre Fire shut down the Landfill monitoring site's data collection effort from November 15, 2008, through January 8, 2009, data capture rates were lower for Year 2.
+Note that the values in this table are based on valid hourly averages and may differ slightly from percentages presented in the quarterly reports, which are based on 1-minute or 5-minute data.

 Table 2-1.
-Data completeness statistics for hourly data during Years 1, 2, 3, 4, 5, and 6 of continuous monitoring, and overall six-year averages.
-The begin and end dates for each year are chosen to allow comparison with the baseline year data collected from November 22, 2001, through November 21, 2002.
+Data completeness statistics for hourly data during Years 1-7 of continuous monitoring and overall seven-year averages.^a The begin and end dates for each year are chosen to allow comparison with data collected from the baseline year (November 22, 2001-November 21, 2002).